Appraiser Machine Logo

 But the one time it's not fine - the one time the stale template language makes it through, or the C/Q inconsistency triggers a revision, or the missing adjustment support creates a multi-day back-and-forth - that one time costs you an hour of rework, a hit to your panel standing, and the stress of knowing it was preventable.

-The QC checklist isn't about perfection.
+QC isn't about perfection.
 It's about catching the preventable errors that cost you time, money, and reputation - consistently, on every report, regardless of how tired you are when you hit submit.

 Related Articles: